 Each fiscal year, the University is required to prepare consolidated financial statements in accordance with Generally Accepted Accounting Principles (GAAP).
 These financial statements provide an overview of the University’s financial position as of June 30 and its activities for the fiscal year (July 1 through June 30).
 The statements cover the entire University system and its legally separate component units, for example, the University of Minnesota Foundation.

 Why is fiscal year-end important to departments?

-Fiscal year-end is important to departments for several reasons—accurate reports are required for management accounting, sponsors and donors care about accurate reporting, and the University must receive clean audits to maintain funding.
-To ensure that the University can meet the above requirements, all revenues must be recorded when they are earned and all expenses must be recorded when incurred.
+Fiscal year-end is important to departments because accurate reports are required for management accounting, sponsors and donors want accurate reporting, and the University must receive clean audits to maintain funding.
+To ensure that the University can meet these requirements, all revenues must be recorded when they are earned and all expenses must be recorded when incurred.

 - Revenues are earned when a business transaction to sell goods or services has been completed, and those goods or services have been delivered or completed.

 - Expenses are incurred when a business transaction to purchase goods or services has been completed, and those goods or services have been received by the University.

 All revenue and expense transactions must be recorded in a timely manner so the University’s financial records can be closed to allow for sufficient time for preparation of the financial statements and allow timely management reporting within the departments and for the University as a whole.
 Therefore, it is imperative that all departments follow the transaction and reporting deadlines.

 Each year there is a period of time (about five business days) at the end of the year where requisitions, receipts, purchase orders, PO change orders, and vouchers may not be entered in the financial system.